albertopiras/nodejs-file-censure/README.md

 # NodeJS File-Censure

-This NodeJS program will censure a specific word in a file, giving you a new file.
+This NodeJS program will censure a specific word in a file, giving you a new file using the Stream approach.
-This is useful if you are handling with very big files.
-This project is an exemple of stream approach, reading and dealing with files using NodeJS.
+The more the file is big, the more the stream approach is efficent.

-The program will read the file piece per piece, censuring the desired word.
+The program will read the file piece per piece, censuring the desired words.
 In this way you can parse very big files, like logs (or a long pohem like the indian Mahabharata) and not only simple short strings.

 ### How does it work?

 This program will create a Readable stream of your .txt input file using a buffer of 256KB.
-In this way NodeJS will use chunks (parts of the stream) that will be maximum of that size.
+So NodeJS will use chunks (parts of the stream) that will be maximum of that size.
 By the way if you load a file of 1MB, NodeJS will parse and compute the entire file "dividing" it in 4 parts.

-### How do I get set up? ###

-TODO

-### Contribution guidelines

-TODO

-## How to run
+## How to use

 $ node app.js path/to/file.txt wordToBeCensured